gore-ez-knee/gore-ez-knee.github.io/_posts/2022-03-27-elastic-install.md

 --fleet-server-cert=/etc/elastic-agent/certs/fleet-server/fleet-server.crt \
 --fleet-server-cert-key=/etc/elastic-agent/certs/fleet-server/fleet-server.key
 ```
 Step 6 provides the necessary info for the variables (SERVER_IP, FLEET_SERVICE_TOKEN, and ELASTICSEARCH_CA_FINGERPRINT) that need replacing.
-If you have followed the guide exactly so far, the certificate and keys should be in same place.
+If you have followed the guide exactly so far, the certificate and keys should be in the same place.

 Replace the needed values and paste the command into the server where Agent is installed and run it.